Our History

-In 2020 we are celebrating 150 years in our historic building in downtown Stamford.
-UUC’s Archive Team, have sorted through boxes and boxes of materials to produced a chronological, pictorial history that demonstrates how UUC has, since its inception, been on the forefront of pressing social issues .
-Watch movie*
+In 2020 we celebrated 150 years in our historic building in downtown Stamford.
+UUC’s Archive Team have sorted through boxes and boxes of materials to produce a chronological, pictorial history that demonstrates how UUC has, since its inception, been on the forefront of pressing social issues.
+Watch here!

 Our Historic Building